Your Guide to Window Blinds for Doors

 Vignette® Modern Roman Shades

 An innovative take on a traditional Roman shade, Vignette Modern Roman Shades have no exposed cords for a crisp, clean look and enhanced child safety.
-They come in a wide variety of colors and textures in two distinct styles, rolling and stacking.
 And if you’re covering a front door or French door, Vignette shades lie flat behind the handle for a perfect fit.

 Designer Roller Shades